 The Wik-E-Cargo Bike

 The aim has been to develop a design that could be constructed by any body with basic woodworking skills for considerably less money than a commercial cargo bike.
 Plywood is cheaper and more environmentally friendly than steel, and it does not rust.
 All the plywood and aluminium parts are cut to shape using CNC machines, tubing can be cut to length by suppliers, and standard bicycle spare parts can be bought online or from cycle shops.
 Although some specialised hand tools are required, there is no welding or machining involved .
 The wooden frames and cargo container are glued together and varnished, and then everything else is bolted together.
 The design is licensed under creative commons.
-The CAD files and a full list of tools and materials needed can be downloaded from the link to the master file at the bottom of the page,
+The CAD files and a full list of tools and materials needed can be downloaded from the link to the master file at the bottom of the page.
+If you are still not convinced that plywood is a suitable material I suggest you listed to this BBC program that talks about plywood aircraft.

 A collection of laser cut models of cargo bikes